reiserm/xray-course-student/README.md

 * write code
 * provide parameters
-* write short explainations
+* write short explanations

 Often the part where you have to modify the code is emphasized like in the example below.
-The variables might be set to some placeholder value like `0` or `None`.
+The variables might be set to some placeholder value that you should change, e.g., `0` or `None`.

 ```python
 ### START CODE HERE ###